Aphrodite: In classical art

 The Greek painter Apelles of Kos, a contemporary of Praxiteles, produced the panel painting Aphrodite Anadyomene (Aphrodite Rising from the Sea).
 According to Athenaeus, Apelles was inspired to paint the painting after watching the courtesan Phryne take off her clothes, untie her hair, and bathe naked in the sea at Eleusis.
 The painting was displayed in the Asclepeion on the island of Kos.
 The Aphrodite Anadyomene went unnoticed for centuries, but Pliny the Elder records that, in his own time, it was regarded as Apelles's most famous work.

 During the Hellenistic and Roman periods, statues depicting Aphrodite proliferated; many of these statues were modeled at least to some extent on Praxiteles's Aphrodite of Knidos.
 Some statues show Aphrodite crouching naked; others show her wringing water out of her hair as she rises from the sea.
 Another common type of statue is known as Aphrodite Kallipygos, the name of which is Greek for "Aphrodite of the Beautiful Buttocks"; this type of sculpture shows Aphrodite lifting her peplos to display her buttocks to the viewer while looking back at them from over her shoulder.
 The ancient Romans produced massive numbers of copies of Greek sculptures of Aphrodite and more sculptures of Aphrodite have survived from antiquity than of any other deity.

 The Ludovisi Throne (possibly c.
-460 BC) is believed to be a classical Greek bas-relief, although it has also been alleged to be a 19th-century forgery.
+460 BC) is believed to be a classical Greek bas-relief, although it has been alleged to be a 19th-century forgery.